 - Pre-Algebraic Word Problems.
 Many students don’t know how to apply math to life problems.
 Even kids who are in higher level math (like pre-calculus) still struggle with these word problems.
 The biggest hurdle is often setting up the problem.

-- Usually 8-10 Multiple Choice Questions.
-There are 100 MC questions total and 8-10 are usually math related.
-The Rule of 70 is a favorite for 1 or 2 of them.
+- 6-9% on the Multiple Choice Section.
+There are 80 MC questions total and 4-8 are math.
+The Rule of 70 has been a favorite for on the MC for many years.
 Kids DO NOT need to show work for MC questions.

 - One FRQ is Half Math.
-There are 4 mandatory FRQs in 90 minutes.
-Question #2 will have math for half the problems.
-Over the years, the math has gotten easier on the FRQ, but this has not increased the national pass rate.
+There are 3 mandatory FRQs in 80minutes.
+Question #3 will have math for half the problems.
+Over the years, the math has gotten easier on the FRQs, but this has not increased the national pass rate.

 - Students MUST Show Work on FRQs.
 NO WORK=NO CREDIT, even if correct.
 Units in set-up and in answer.